iCloud explained and how to set it up

 What Does iCloud Do?

 iCloud will store your music, photos, documents, contacts, calendar events and more and automatically push them to all your devices over Wi-Fi or 3G.
+Download the latest version of iCloud Here.
+With iCloud you get free 5GB of storage that can sync with all of your iDevices.
+With newer iOS 9.3, you’ll get extra features and the extra storage can be very convenient.

 Whenever you purchase music, apps and books in iTunes it will automatically transfer the items to your other iOS devices and your computer.
 Which means you can buy a song from iTunes on your iPad, and it will show up on your iPhone without having to sync it.
 You can buy a book on your iPhone and leave a bookmark, then pick up reading the book where you left off on your iPad.